 - Reduced flexibility.
 Inflexible thigh muscles (quadriceps) and/or hamstrings, which run up the back of your thighs, increase the strain on your patellar tendon.

 - Imbalance of the muscles.
 Tendonitis can be caused by the unequal pull of muscles on your patellar tendon.

-The Spine Correction Center is one of the few clinics in the country to offer Amniotic Stem Cells for stem cell therapy.
+The Spine Correction Center is one of the few clinics in the country to offer regenerative cellular therapy.
 We couple the treatment with rehabilitation (if needed) provided by our integrated team, to correct the reason your injury may have been caused in the first place.
 Spine Correction Center is integrated with Medical Physicians, Nurse Practitioners, and Chiropractic Physicians and dealing with chronic pain and joint injuries is what we do.
-If chronic knee pain is limiting your daily routine or preventing you from activities you enjoy, stem cell therapy may be the answer you’ve been looking for!
+If chronic knee pain is limiting your daily routine or preventing you from activities you enjoy, cellular therapy may be the answer you’ve been looking for!